gosquared/graphite-metric/README.md

 ### GraphiteMetric::Raw

 It supports single as well as multiple raw metrics (multiple targets).
-For simplicity's, all examples will use single metrics:
+For simplicity, all examples will use single metrics:

 ```ruby
 gmr = GraphiteMetric::Raw.new("my.metric,1336559725,1336559845,60|34.999,35.10,33.0")